k-yul/k-yul.github.io/content/projects/health_insurance_enrollment.md

 ---
-title: "Redesigning the Health Insurance Enrollment Experience"
+title: "UX Case Study: Redesigning the Health Insurance Enrollment Experience"
 date: 2024-06-30T23:29:21+05:30
 draft: false
 author: "Kyung Yul Kim"
 tags:
-  - Case study
+  - case study
   - health insurance
   - healthcare
+  - open enrollment
-image: /images/post.jpg
+image: /images/health_insurance/health_7.jpg
-description: "UX Case Study"
+description:
+summary: "The project aims to redesign the online enrollment process for a major health insurance provider to improve user experience, reduce drop-off rates, and increase successful enrollments."
-toc:
+toc: true
 ---

-# UX Case Study: Redesigning the Health Insurance Enrollment Experience
+# Redesigning the Health Insurance Enrollment Experience

-## **Introduction**
+## Introduction

-**Project Title**: Redesigning the Health Insurance Enrollment Experience

 **Project Overview**: The project aims to redesign the online enrollment process for a major health insurance provider to improve user experience, reduce drop-off rates, and increase successful enrollments.

-**Your Role**: Leed designer in user research, design, prototyping, and usability testing.
+**My Role**: Lead designer in user research, design, prototyping, and usability testing.

 ---

-## **Problem Statement**
+## Problem Statement

 **The Challenge**: The existing enrollment process was lengthy, confusing, and resulted in a high abandonment rate.
 Users struggled with understanding insurance plans, completing forms, and navigating the website and ended up using insurance brokers provided by the website to figure out their insurance needs.